e-n-f/wchar-clarification-request/README.md

 wchar-clarification-request
 ===========================

-It is difficult and error-prone to write correct C programs for handling non-ASCII text using only the facilities provided by the standard.
+It is difficult and error-prone to write correct C programs for handling non-ASCII text using only the facilities provided by the standard C library.

 The C99 standard attempted to provide a complete set of the necessary types, conversions, and utility functions for two text representations: multibyte characters as sequences of `char` bytes, and wide characters as single `wchar_t` code points.
 However,

 * `wchar_t` is popularly regarded as unportable and insufficent, because some platforms prematurely defined it to be only 16 bits wide.
-* The stream orientation concept for I/O makes it impossible to use wide character I/O in accordance with the spec in the presence of libraries that do I/O on the same streams.
+* The stream orientation concept for I/O puts programs that attempt to read or write multibyte text in constant danger of accidentally invoking undefined behavior.
 * The standard does not specify whether the digits of `wchar_t` are contiguous and in order.
 * There is no way to enumerate the members of `wctype` character classes.
 * The `mbrtowc` function is clumsy and verbose to use as a character iterator.